 It was to be the third place, between home and work.
 A place that provides comfortable chairs, chill music, the internet — and coffee.

 From the beginning he wanted it to feel like a continental coffeehouse.

-When places like Dunkin Donuts used the term Small, Medium and Large, Starbucks had Tall, Grande, and Venti as well as well as fancy sounding drinks like Caffè Americano, Caffè Misto, and Macchiato.
+When places like Dunkin Donuts used the term Small, Medium, and Large, Starbucks had Tall, Grande, and Venti as well as fancy-sounding drinks like Caffè Americano, Caffè Misto, and Macchiato.

 This meant they could charge more than other places serving just coffee.

 I mean think about it, how much fancier you feel ordering a grande americano than a medium coffee?
 For a lot of people, enough to pay an extra dollar at least.

 That, to a great extent, is the genesis of how Starbucks rose to the top and distinguished itself — by creating its own experience.